CN3ves/5-/docs/index.md

   * Upgrading Sword skill you may gain the Iaijutsu ability (counter attack on defence).
   * Upgrading Fire spell: you may gain the Burning Bolt ability (burn condition) or Fire Ball (+1 target).
-  * Upgrading History knowledge:you may gain the more specialised  kowledge about Noble Families (ability).
+  * Upgrading History knowledge:you may gain the more specialised knowledge about Noble Families (ability).

 ## 2. Conflict